Plectroglyphidodon fasciolatus

 Plectroglyphidodon fasciolatus, commonly called the Pacific gregory, is a species of damselfish in the family Pomacentridae.
 It is native to the tropical western Indo-Pacific.
 It feeds on filamentous algae.

 Distribution and habitat

 Plectroglyphidodon fasciolatus is native to the western Indo-Pacific region.
 Its range extends from East Africa to Australia and the Kermadec Islands including Hawaii, Easter Island and the Ryukyu Islands, where it is found on shallow seaward reefs particularly in areas with mild to moderate water movement.
 At Lord Howe Island and Easter Island it occurs from shallow surge pools down to depths of at least 30 m.

 Behavior

 Plectroglyphidodon fasciolatus is a territorial fish and may defend a small area for nesting or food.
-When algae is plentiful they are less aggressively.
+When algae is plentiful, they are less aggressive.